Abhishek-1310/Full_Stack_Java_Project/README.md

 ### how to start frontend
 . go to the frontend folder
 . write ../frontend> ng serve --open/ ng s -o
+## you will get frontend file in master branch
 ### how to start backend
 . go to the backend folder and go to the main application folder . right click -> run as -> spring boot app